codewithnonny/interview-preps/js.md

 class ConcreteStrategyA {
   doAlgorithm(data) {
     // Implementation of algorithm A
-    return 'Algorithm A was run on ' + data;
+    return "Algorithm A was run on " + data;
   }
 }

 class ConcreteStrategyB {
   doAlgorithm(data) {
     // Implementation of algorithm B
-    return 'Algorithm B was run on ' + data;
+    return "Algorithm B was run on " + data;
   }
 }

 // Usage
 const context = new Context(new ConcreteStrategyA());
-context.executeStrategy('someData'); // Output: Algorithm A was run on someData
+context.executeStrategy("someData"); // Output: Algorithm A was run on someData
 ```

 <!-- Update here: /questions/explain-the-concept-of-the-strategy-pattern/en-US.mdx -->